 Margie Blumberg founded MB Publishing in 2003.
-The company is located in Bethesda, Maryland, just five miles north of our nation’s capital.
+Her company is located in Bethesda, Maryland, five miles north of our nation’s capital.

 For every book, there are always two must-have ingredients: affection and appreciation—for art, for the written word, and for our readers.

-MB Publishing . . . encouraging the joy of reading for life, one story at a time.
+MB Publishing . . . helping readers find their own special ingredients for life one book at a time.

 Journalist • Archivist • Marketing and Sales • Editorial • Voracious Reader • Marvelous Conversationalist • Uses Maps (not Apps) to Get Places

 Jim is involved in all aspects of each project, including title acquisition, marketing, and manuscript review and development.
 With his background in journalism and business—and as an avid reader—Jim provides a treasure-trove of skills and a perspective that is always uniquely clarifying and insightful.
 Jim's innate talents, creative and intellectual work experiences, wisdom, and organizational know-how make every book project run smoothly to completion and beyond.
 With his added conversational abilities and his knack for brainstorming, active listening, and giving encouragement—and because of his all-around patience and good humor—Jim is the perfect partner for this publishing adventure.